Back arrow

 You may be able to reduce early pregnancy nausea symptoms by making a few changes to your diet and lifestyle habits.
 While these may work for many people, listen to your body to see what sounds good to you!
 If the thought of even bland food makes you queasy, skip it!
 If a food you usually enjoy sounds good to you (tacos maybe?) then it's okay to eat.

-• Eat bland foods like bananas, dry toast, crackers, applesauce, or Jell-O
+Eat bland foods Bananas, dry toast, crackers, applesauce, Jell-O

-• Eat foods high in protein and complex carbohydrates like nuts, seeded crackers, yogurt, or cottage cheese
+Choose protein and complex carbs Nuts, seeded crackers, yogurt, cottage cheese

-• Stay hydrated and drink plenty of fluids such as lots of water, ginger ale, ginger tea, or broth
+Stay hydrated Water, ginger ale, ginger tea, broth

-• Opt for smaller, more frequent meals instead of three large meals
+Eat smaller, frequent meals 5–6 mini meals instead of 3 large ones

 Table explaining tips to help nausea such as eating bland foods, high protein foods, hydrating, and trying new snacking habits.